gabrielorce/mlbookcamp-code/course-zoomcamp/cohorts/2022/midterm_project/readme.md

-#Early Stage Diabetes risk Prediction Service
+Early Stage Diabetes risk Prediction Service

 ---

+The Early stage diabetes risk prediction dataset is available here:
+[https://archive.ics.uci.edu/ml/datasets/Early+stage+diabetes+risk+prediction+dataset.](https://archive.ics.uci.edu/ml/datasets/Early+stage+diabetes+risk+prediction+dataset.)

 The dataset contains the sign and symptom data of newly diabetic or would be diabetic patients.
 We will use this dataset to train a model that will predict the probabilty of a person having diabetes.

-The Early stage diabetes risk prediction dataset is available here:
-[https://archive.ics.uci.edu/ml/datasets/Early+stage+diabetes+risk+prediction+dataset.](https://archive.ics.uci.edu/ml/datasets/Early+stage+diabetes+risk+prediction+dataset.)

-The notebook uses the above link, but the same csv file is available in the data folder.
+The notebook uses the above link directly, but the same csv file is available in the data folder.